EGatignol/PCSC/README.md

 So to improve the organization, A and B would also have to be submodules.

 ### Improvements in application options
+For the moment, the code focuses on solving systems of polynomial functions.
+This considerably limits the possible applications of our code.
+To extend the code, it is possible to add a daughter class to the existing "Function" class.
+If this new class follows the same structure as our polynomial class (output type, evaluation of the function and its derivative/jacobian), the use of our iterative methods will not be affected.
+To this aim, the use of parsers could be of interest.\
+It should also be noted that most of our code has been created dynamically, to give us a degree of flexibility without having to extend a lot of templates.
+This could be an interesting area for reflection.

 ## Authors
 Enora Gatignol, Thibault Schiesser